wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.markdown

   gcloud help -- SEARCH_TERMS
 {% endhighlight %}

 Why is this annoying?
-Surely it is useul to allow the tool to provide helpful hints about the source of the error?
-Similarly:
+Surely it is useful to have the tool provide helpful hints about the source of the error?
+However, the excess verbosity makes it difficult to see what the actual problem is.

-{% highlight sh %}
-$ git push origin
-fatal: 'origin' does not appear to be a git repository
-fatal: Could not read from remote repository.

-Please make sure you have the correct access rights and the repository exists.
-{% endhighlight %}

-What could possibly be wrong with such verbosity?
-Everything.
-The excess verbosity makes it difficult to see what the actual problem is.
 It is sufficient if the error message were restricted to the line: "ERROR: (gcloud.compute) Invalid choice: 'instance'."
 Printing an additional 14 lines of text imposes an unnecessary cognitive burden [^1] on the user and obscures the actual problem.
-In cases where the tool is embedded in a pipeline in which perhaps multiple commands are invoked incorrectly, that noise quickly becomes substantial.
+In cases where the tool is embedded in a pipeline in which multiple commands are invoked, that noise quickly becomes substantial.
 In short, it decreases the signal to noise ratio.
 It is spam.